KonstiDE/Bestagon/README.md

 \
 \
-The configuration should then look like the denoted:
+The configuration should then look like denoted:

 ![Setup](readme/usage_step_2.PNG)